rjkerrison/2014-blog/ge2015/libdem.md

 from eating disorders will get the help they need close to home."</blockquote>

-While rekindling their previous status as the party representing the needs of young people &ndash; tarnished somewhat{{include ref.html text="somewhat here meaning \"almost irrevocably\""}} by the increase in tuition fees to £9,000 per year &ndash; the Liberal Democrats include a note that apprenticeships should lead the way in mental health-conscious employment.
+While rekindling their previous status as the party representing the needs of young people &ndash; tarnished somewhat{% include ref.html text="&quot;somewhat&quot; here meaning &quot;almost irrevocably&quot;" %} by the increase in tuition fees to £9,000 per year &ndash; the Liberal Democrats include a note that apprenticeships should lead the way in mental health-conscious employment.

 <blockquote>Liberal Democrats will protect young people’s entitlements to the